The Moment of Break True

 Some years later my original Break True painting found it’s perfect owner, another inspiring woman who had turned her life around and who continues to shine her light.

 Are you in need of inspiration for your authentic path?
-Is there someone in your life who could use a reminder to keep going for their dreams or move forward in their well-being goals?
+Is there someone in your life who could use a reminder to keep going for their dreams or for moving forward in their well-being goals?

 For such purpose, I have made Break True available as a limited edition giclee print, perfect for gifting or for a space in your own home.